indranil-sscu/cd224-spring/readme.md

 ## Folder Structure
 * lectures/ - Contains Jupyter notebooks and scripts for each week’s lecture.
-* assignments/ - Contains homework and assignments for students.
+* assignments/ - Contains homework and assignments.
 * solutions/ - Includes solutions to assignments (locked until the due date).
 * data/ - Contains datasets used in examples and assignments.